MunilakshmiP/100-days-of-devops/Day 26/README.md

 -   **Real-Time Automation**: Unlike polling, where Jenkins periodically checks for updates, webhooks send notifications instantly when changes occur.

--   **Reduced Resource Consumption**: Polling can consume system resources; webhooks eliminate this overhead by acting only when needed.
+-   **Reduced Resource Consumption**: Polling can consume system resources; webhooks eliminate this overhead by acting only when needed

 ----------